 In our dominance-solvable games, there is only one way to perform iterated dominance, and the sets of look-ups and comparisons it requires are always contained in the sets required for checking directly for equilibrium (by either method).
-In such games Equilibrium Occurrence (Adjacency) requires all look-ups (comparisons) needed to identify the game's iterated dominance relation-
+In such games Equilibrium Occurrence (Adjacency) requires all look-ups (comparisons) needed to identify the game's iterated dominance relationships between own or other's decisions, excluding those that can be eliminated using dominance relationships identified elsewhere in the iteration.47 and (42, 71) or (53, 28), (24, 71), (79, 28), and (42, 71).